sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 Click image to view larger size
 {: .text-center}

-You can view the [live Codecov coverage report][lion-codecov] as well.
+The [live Codecov coverage report][lion-codecov] generated using the kcov coverage data is available on Codecov.

 ## Coverage Data